rhaethe/cariops-runbooks/README.md

-# CariOps SRE Runbooks & Automation Snippets
+# CariOps Runbooks & Automation Snippets

 Welcome!
 This is a curated collection of practical scripts, config notes, and troubleshooting snippets gathered over 20+ years in IT infrastructure, operations, and support.